 Trekking level: Easy.

 Highlights: Ha Giang is located in the most-northern part of Vietnam, about 300 km northwest of Hanoi, bordering China.
-This remote and mysterious destination is one of the top adventure destinations for any adventure lovers.
+This remote and mysterious province is one of the top destinations for any adventure lovers.
 It is a showcase of marvelous mountain landscapes, rolling hills, impressive karsts and green valleys, roaring rivers, smiling people and adorable ethic kids.
 It boasts of the most majestic and impressive natural landscapes in Southeast Asia, yet so many travelers regretfully overlook it due to the far distance Hanoi gateway.
-The trekking routes in Ha Giang fall far enough from the tourist circuit, so you can wander the mountains of Ha Giang uninterrupted for days at a time.
+The trekking in Ha Giang fall far enough from the tourist circuit, so you can wander the mountains of Ha Giang uninterrupted for days at a time.
 Apart from an inspiring scenery, you have easy access to the most ethnic authentic side Vietnam, unique tribe villages…